theakman2/node-modules-webant/README.md

 ### Well tested

-Webant is thoroughly tested with 100+ unit tests, many of which use a headless browser ([PhantomJS](http://phantomjs.org)) to ensure the module works in a browser environment.
+Webant is thoroughly tested with 170+ unit tests, most of which use a headless browser ([PhantomJS](http://phantomjs.org)) to ensure the module works in a browser environment as intended.

 ## Dynamic requires